Non-Qualified Structures and Assignments

 - The parties then execute a settlement agreement and release (sales agreement in the case of structured sales) that includes periodic payments as part of the consideration.

-- For the most conservative, another non annuity alternative is a non qualified assignment using the Treasury Funded Structured Settlements International (TFSS-I) facility.
-United States Treasury obligations are purchased to back up the assigned payment obligation.
+- For the most conservative, another non annuity alternative is a non-qualified assignment using Treasury Funded Structured Settlements.
+United States Treasury obligation are purchased by a trust to back up the assigned periodic payment obligation.
 At the very least this offers an opportunity to diversify risk.

 The assignment in this type of transaction is a general assignment unrelated to qualified assignments under IRC Section 130.